skumagai/inbreeding/README.rst

      --explore             record heterozygosity and number of segregating sites each generation for later inspection to determine an appropriate durtion of burn-in
+     --infinite-alleles    use the infinite-alleles model instead of the infinite-sites model

 Population heterozygosities for each run are printed to STDOUTAll in CSV format.